InFog/evaldojunior.com/_drafts/are-micro-frameworks-suitable-only-for-small-projects.md

 If you are a experienced developer and know you can build a better stack out of decoupled components and keep them up to date, go for micro-frameworks.
-It will surely not be easy in the begining, yet it should pay off as the project grows and having a better understanding of the stack and how to mold and control it is necessary.
+It will surely not be easy in the beginning, yet it should pay off as the project grows and having a better understanding of the stack and how to mold and control it is necessary.